-Instant Pot Irish stew has become a new favorite comforting meal in our house.
-It is simple to make, uses pantry staples, and is made entirely in the Instant Pot It’s the ultimate comfort food, with the Guinness adding a flavorful Irish twist that adds a rich complexity and depth of flavor that makes this version different than your standard beef stew.
+Irish stew has become a new favorite comforting meal in our house.
+It is simple to make, uses pantry staples, and is made entirely in the Instant Pot.
+It’s the ultimate comfort food, with the Guinness adding a flavorful Irish twist that adds a rich complexity and depth of flavor that makes this version different than your standard beef stew.

-This Guinness stew has been lightened up by adding some extra veggies.
+This Guinness stew is lighter by adding extra veggies.
 In addition to the beef, there are loads of potatoes, carrots, chopped onion, mushrooms and peas.
 The veggies all soak up the rich gravy and become little flavor bombs in their own right.

 If you haven’t tried Irish stew before, you’ll be blown away by it’s deep flavor.
-One bite and you’ll want to be curled up under a blanket with a good book.
+One bite and you’ll want to curl up under a blanket with a good book.
 It’s got that level of comfort food factor to it.
+Serve with a crusty bread, Irish soda bread, or my gluten-free oat flour buttermilk biscuits and you’ll be in heaven.

 If you’re celebrating St. Patrick’s Day and aren’t in the mood for stew, check out my tasty Dutch oven corned beef recipe.
-The recipes can be used in corned beef fritters too!
+The leftover corned beef can be used in my corned beef fritters too!

 One of the things I like best about making a hearty beef stew like this is that I pretty much always have the ingredients on hand.
 In this case, all I had to get was stew meat, Guinness, mushrooms, and parsley (which is optional of course).